harryleesan/kubernetes-workshop/README.md

     reviews 1 --debug
     ```

-## 5.6 Install Reviews service version 3 along side version 1
+## 5.6 Install Reviews service version 3 alongside version 1

-1. Install another helm release, but without a service since we are using the
+1. Install another helm release, but without enabling an extra _service_ since we are using the
    same service as Reviews version 1.

     ```bash